ooni/spec/backends/bk-004-bouncer.md

 and authentication between the OONI probe and itself.
 Therefore, a malicious lazy actor won't be able to easily see and/or modify the exchanged data.

-It is outside of the scope of the collector to provide blocking resistance or to conceal to a passive network observer the fact that they are communicating to a bouncer.
+It is outside of the scope of the bouncer to provide blocking resistance or to conceal to a passive network observer the fact that they are communicating to a bouncer.
 Such properties are to be provided by other software, e.g. Tor.